ginking/PyQt_Nanashi/README.md

 2. Run multiple client.py (upto 8) and play the game.

+3. Change host name and port number in the code if you like.

 ## Game Rules

 1. Blue first.

-2. You can extend one of your chess in 8 directions.
+2. You can extend one of your chesses in 8 directions.
 (You should activate it first by clicking.)

-3. You can also make one of you chess jump over 1 blank.
+3. You can also make one of you chesses jump over 1 blank.
 (Also, activate it first.)

 4. Once you put a chess on a blank, it changes all adjacent opponents into your color.